 The technology dilemma in change communications

-In one sense we're now more connected than ever.
-People we met while working or studying overseas can stay top of mind in our feeds.
-We can follow organisations we like, comment on their products, service and social responsibility.
-We can forward our own updates to our chosen contacts - an unlimited number - within seconds.
+In one sense, we're now more connected than ever.
+People we met while working or studying overseas can stay top-of-mind in our feeds.
+We can follow organisations we like, comment on their products, service, and social responsibility, and forward our own updates to an unlimited number of chosen contacts within seconds.

 We have more technology, on more devices.
-We're able to work to our own personalised style on virtually any human task with the aid of technology.
-At work we have the intranet, collaboration platforms - probably several - collaborative capabilities within our digital tools, workplace tools for doing our job and reporting on our job, human resource management systems, enterprise systems, even an app to order our morning coffee so we don't have to wait in line!
+We're able to work in our own personalised style on virtually any task with the aid of technology.
+At work, we have the intranet, collaboration platforms (probably several), collaborative capabilities within our digital tools, workplace tools for reporting on our jobs, HR systems, enterprise systems—even an app to order our morning coffee so we don't have to wait in line!

 When we leave work, we can turn on the lights, set the thermostat level, find the fastest bus route home, and even talk to our home appliances - on a digital interface.